jourquin/Nodus/README.md

 As the software is written in the [Java](https://java.com/en/download/) programming language, the latest must be installed on your computer.
 Nodus needs Java 7 or later.

+Nodus can be launched using
+- "nodus7.sh" on Linux
+- "Nodus7.app" on MacOS
+- "nodus7.bat" on Windows

 The software has a modern and integrated user friendly GUI.
 Complete reference and user guides are not available, but the API is fully documented.
 A  sample Nodus project can be found in the "demo" directory.

+## Memory allocation

+Nodus is written in Java.
+Therefore, it uses the memory allocation system provided by the Java Virtual Machine (JVM).
+In particular, the maximum memory allocated to the software must be defined by the user if the default values are not appropriate.
+This can be set using the -Xms and -Xmx command line parameters passed to the JVM.
+Please refer to the JVM documentation for a detailed information on theses switches.

+By default, Nodus uses the following strategy:
+- If the physical memory of the computer it runs on is at most 4Go large, no -Xms (minimum heap) value is set.
+Otherwise it is set to 2Go.
+- The maximum heap that can be claimed for (-Xmx) is set to 50% of the physical memory, with a maximum of 6Go.

+These values are stored in "jvmargs.sh" or "jvmargs.bat", a file created in the installation directory by Nodus at launch time if it doesn't exist yet.
+This file can be edited if other values (or even other JVM parameters) are desired.

 ## License

 You can redistribute it and/or modify Nodus 7.x under the terms of the GNU General Public License